cybercongress/cyberindex-euler/docs/analytics.md

 This data structure-oriented for a [heatmap](https://plotly.com/javascript/heatmaps/) of poltly js library.

-Where `x` is months order from 0 till current, + "Messed" and "Total".
+Where `x` is months order from 0 till current, + "Missed" and "Total".
 `y` is month order from April till current in date format.
 In other words, this is the month of registration.
 `z` is data for filling cohort as a double array mapped with `x` and `y`.